You are here

 In the case of cooperations in which we merely act as intermediaries, your personal data will only be passed on to the cooperation partner if this is necessary for the purpose of concluding the contract and processing the contract for the cooperation partner.
 Both the cooperation partner and we are obliged to observe the data protection regulations within the framework of the cooperation.
 This obligation shall continue to apply even after termination of the respective contract.

-Service providers who support us in providing our services to you are Congress and Event Management service providers, software (SaaS) providers, IT service providers, in particular service providers for software and hardware maintenance, hosting providers and e-mail service providers.
+Service providers who support us in providing our services to you are Congress and Event Management service providers, software (SaaS) providers, IT service providers, in particular service providers for software and hardware maintenance, hosting providers and email service providers.

 5. Duration of data storage